TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 Our goal is to determine which indicators might lead to employee attrition.
 The best way for us to find those is to create a regression model for Attrition prediction.

-Let's use stepwise selection method to come up with the model which has only significat variables.
+Let's use stepwise selection method to come up with the model which has only significant variables.

 ```r